Aisle5Oakland/aisle5oakland.github.io/_beermenu/79-Headlands-Hill88-DIPA.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
-long_desc: "An all malt backbone that lends a touch of sweetness to an assertive hop profile."
+long_desc: "An all malt backbone that lends a touch of sweetness to an assertive hop profile. "
 ---